Delta Air Lines hit with lawsuit over claims of carbon neutrality

 Delta announced three years ago it would go carbon neutral, which means releasing no more climate-changing pollution into the air than it absorbs.
 It can also mean paying to guarantee it is absorbed elsewhere.

 Berrin argues this enabled the firm to gain market share and charge higher prices.
-A writer for Nickelodeon, Berrin told The Associated Press she is about to enter her thirties and climate anxiety is pronounced in people her age.
+A writer for Nickelodeon, Berrin told The AP she is about to enter her thirties and climate anxiety is pronounced in people her age.

 “I felt comfortable paying more because I was neutralizing when I needed to travel for work or to see my family,” she said.
 She said she felt frustration and regret when she began having doubts about Delta’s offsets.